sudheermuthyala/terraform-/09-terraform-modules/README.md

 ## Private Module Registry in Terraform cloud & Enterprise
 - This is for our originisation related private modules which we can create and publish in our respective respective cloud directories
 - Member of your Organization might produce modules Specifically Crafted for your own infrastructure needs.
-- Terraform clout & Terraform enterprise both include a Private module
+- Terraform clout & Terraform enterprise both include a Private module reistry